issaaadev/Fake-Verification-Bot/README.md

 ## Additional Informations
 General Informations:
-- You can also add [Verification Bot](https://dsc.gg/botverif) to your server. (online 24/24h)
 - If you have a problem, [CLICK HERE](https://youtu.be/B5xxURQtd3A) to watch the YouTube video.
-- If you find any malfunction, contact me on Discord: Astraa#6100 or join my [Discord Server](https://dsc.gg/astraadev).
+- If you find any malfunction, contact me on Discord: issa#1111.

 ## Example